Display Gardens and Education Center

 - Pet Policy ↓

-The receptionist inside the Education Center provides visitors with information about the Garden, including how to become a member.
+The receptionist inside the Allen Education Center provides visitors with information about the Garden, including how to become a member.
 Free informational brochures are available here.
 Permits to visit the Mason Farm Biological Reserve, a 367-acre natural area, may be obtained here as well.

-Nature-related art exhibits by North Carolina artists are displayed, generally for two-month-long showings, in the Education Center's art gallery.
+Nature-related art exhibits by North Carolina artists are displayed, generally for two-month-long showings, in the Allen Education Center's art gallery.
 Educational/interpretive exhibits are periodically installed in the main exhibit hall.
 There are also permanent sculptures sited throughout the display collections.
 Each fall, the Garden installs its annual Sculpture in the Garden exhibition, displaying a great variety of sculptures in many media throughout the collections.